 - For the National RMHC/HACER scholarship in particular, academic performance seems to be a very important evaluation criterion.
-Two winners for the 2015-2016 academic year are attending Harvard, one is attending Stanford, and one is attending UPenn.
+Many winners go on to attend Ivy League or similarly competitive schools, so they definitely have strong grades.

 Seek out community service activities.
 Many scholarships award funds to students who demonstrate an investment in their communities. (e.g. the scholarships for minority students described above).
 You can demonstrate this commitment by participating in volunteer activities, particularly through your school or church.
 Some example activities include tutoring underprivileged students, joining a cultural club, or volunteering at a homeless shelter.
 Think about what aspects of your community are most important to you when considering service activities.